-To say that we’ve been going through difficult and challenging times over the last few weeks would be an understatement for many people.
+To say that we’ve been going through difficult and challenging times over the last year would be an understatement for many people.
 Even those of us who have kept generally fit and well, active and upbeat, have often found it hard to find many positive things to think about.
 And yet, one of the knock-on effects of there being less traffic noise and everyday work-related sounds has been the ability to hear birdsong more clearly.

 This period of lockdown and reduced human activity has coincided with the busiest time for our birds.
 They have found their mates, built their nests and now their eggs have mostly hatched and there are many baby birds and fledglings around.
 For cat owners like me, it can be a tense time as we need to make sure that the two species are kept well apart!

 Despite that, one of the joys of this time of year is the chance to hear the variety of birdsong.
 Even if you don’t have your own garden, you can hear the different calls from your window, particularly if you’re an early bird yourself and can listen to the dawn chorus.
 But even later in the day and into the evening you should be able to catch the sounds of the birds around you.
 If you’re able to venture into a local park, a wood or even to the seashore, if you’re lucky enough to live by the coast, you’ll be rewarded by a wide variety of calls.